amandebnath/formula1-stats-1950-2020/README.md

 ---

 ## ⚙️ Setup & Execution
-1.  **Ingestion:** Use the PowerShell scripts to load the Kaggle CSV files into a SQL Server database.
+1.  **Ingestion:** Use the PowerShell scripts to load the CSV files into a SQL Server database.
 2.  **Transformation:** Execute the SQL scripts to generate the reporting views.
 3.  **Optimization:** Apply Columnstore index scripts to the results and lap times tables for performance.
 4.  **Reporting:** Connect Power BI to the SQL Views and refresh the data model.